In 2012, my Positive Psychology studies led me to watch this TED talk. It changed my life.

-My first single “Strong and Wise” is due for release in late 2020.
+My debut EP is due for release in 2021.
 Can’t wait to share it with you.

 I started Wye in the Sky because I care about mindfulness, mental health and clean living, and when I listen to most popular Australian radio, it doesn’t represent me.
 Secondly, only two percent of the makers and shakers in the music industry (producers and label owners) are female.
 I wanted to address this imbalance by bringing a different set of skills to the industry.